-Weary of jangling voices never stilled, The skeptic's sneer, the bigot's hate, the din Of clashing texts, the webs of creed men spin Round simple truth, the children grown who build With gilded cards their new Jerusalem, Draping the awful mystery of the soul
+Weary of jangling voices never stilled, The skeptic's sneer, the bigot's hate, the din Of clashing texts, the webs of creed men spin Round simple truth, the children grown who build With glided cards their new Jerusalem,

+Draping the awful mystery of the soul

-With sacerdotal tailoring, alb and stole, I turn, with glad and grateful heart, from them To the sweet story of the Florentine Immortal in her blameless quaidenhood, Beautiful as God's angels and as good; Feeling that life, even now, may be divine With love no wrong can ever change to hate, Nor sin make less than all-compassionate!
+With sacerdotal tailoring, alb and stole,

+I turn, with glad and grateful heart, from them

+To the sweet story of the Florentine

+Immortal in her biameless snaidenhood, Beautiful as God's angels and as good; Feeling that life, even now, may be divine With love no wrong can ever change to hate, Nor sin make less than all-compassionate!

--The Manhattan for October,
+-The Manhattan for October.

-Implements of Torture.
-The Munich museum has a collection of instruments of torture used in judicial proceedings in the middle ages.
+Implements of Torture, The Munich museum has a collection of instruments of torture used in judicial proceedings in the middle ages.
 No one can study them and not believe that the world has grown better and wiser.
-In this collection there are cradles studded with sharp nails, to be set rocking when the naked human being was placed therein.
+In this collection there are cradles studded with sharp nails, to be set rocking when the naked buman being was placed there-in.
 There was a hideous chair, the seat, back, arms, foot-rest, all filled with protruding spikes, so sharp that a gentle pressure with the hand left a mark that remained for ten minutes.
 Thumbscrews, beheading swords, etc., were in profusion.
-In the torture chambers of the castle at Nuremberg are all the ordinary forms of such diabolical implements, and in addition two objects of awful curiosity-the "iron malden," a figure in the shape of a woman which opens, revealing a hideous array of spikes.
+In the torture chambers of the custle at Nuremberg are all the ordinary forms of such diabolical implements, and in addition two objects of awful curiosity-the "iron malden," a figure in the shape of a woman which opens, revealing a hideous array of spikes.
 The victim was thrust in, the door closed, pressing the spikes into his body, which was afterward dropped into a pit immediately beneath the figure, connecting with the sewer below.
-But this was merciful compared with the "Spanish horse," an upright, sharpened slab of wood, which the victim rode for hours with immense weights fastened to his ankles.
-Here were all the racks and pulleys usually accredited to the Inquisition; rolling-pins, with protruing unils or knobs to smooth out the refractory backs, collars with needles, and pinchers to tear the flesh.-Cor.
-San Francisco Fulletin.
+But this was mergiful compared with the "Spanish horse," an upright, sharpened slab of wood, which the victim rode for hours with immense weights fastened to his ankles.
+Here were all the racks and pulleys usually accredited to the remained for ten minutes.
+Thumbscrews, behending all the racks and pulleys usually accredited to the Inquisition; rolling-pins, with protruding nails or knobs to smooth out the refractory backs, collars with needles, and pinchers to tear the flesh.-Cor.
+San Francisco Bulletin.

-What a Methodist Says: "The pretensions of the late Dr. J. R. Newton as a miracle worker are considered by the Rev. Dr. J. M. Buckley, editor of the Christian Advocate, whose conclusion is that Newton was inclined to believe in himself.
+What a Methodist Says: "The pretensions of the late Dr. J. R. Newton as a miracle worker are considered by the Rev. Dr. J. M. Buckley, editor of considered by the Rev. Dr. J. M. Buckley, editor of the Christian Advocate, whose conclusion is that Newton was inclined to believe in himself.
 He convinced many thousands that they were instantly cured at his touch or command, and for eighteen years was crowded by patients wherever he went.
 Dr. Buckley was acquainted with him, and says that he was, as a healer, superior to George O. Barnes or any other contemporaneous operator in that line.
 He accomplished his wonders by the faith of the people and the concentration of their minds upon his process with the expectation of being cured.
-His positiveness of manuer had a controlling influence.
+His positiveness of manner had a controlling influence. positiveness of manner had a controlling influence.
 He was a firm Spiritualist."